How Nutrition Impacts Your Mood and Mental Health | Dr. Sarah Khan & Acheron Psychiatry

 A Collaboration with Acheron Psychiatry

 We often think of nutrition as something that fuels the body, but it also profoundly shapes the mind.
 What we eat, and what we lack nutritionally, affects how we feel, think, and function every day.
 Increasingly, research shows that nutritional deficits and deficiencies can contribute to mood instability, fatigue, cognitive fog, and even more serious emotional challenges.
+(Much of this runs through the gut, which produces most of the body's serotonin — a connection I explore in the gut-anxiety connection.)

 Understanding Nutritional Deficits vs. Deficiencies